PracticeCraft/project-readme-template/portfolio-project.md

 >
 > **Do**
 > - Make your project usable/installable!
-> - Be explicit about working directory, where to run command etc
+> - Be explicit about what commands to run, which directory to run them, etc.
-> - Point the user to any system dependencies needed
+> - Point the user to any system dependencies needed.
 >
 > **Consider**
 > - If applicable, add a compiled binary (in the releases page) or link to a